Nonpartisan League: Rise to power in North Dakota

-Proposing that the state of North Dakota create its own bank, warehouses, and factories, the League, supported by a populist groundswell, ran its slate as Republican Party candidates in the 1916 elections.
-In the gubernatorial election, farmer Lynn Frazier, won with 79% of the vote.
+Proposing that the state of North Dakota create its own bank, warehouses, and factories, the League was supported by a populist groundswell.
+It ran its slate as Republican Party candidates in the 1916 elections.
+In the gubernatorial election, farmer Lynn Frazier won with 79% of the vote.
 In 1917, John Miller Baer won a special election for the United States House of Representatives.
-After the 1918 elections, in which the NPL won full control of both houses of the state legislature, the League enacted a significant portion of its platform.
+In the 1918 elections, the NPL won full control of both houses of the state legislature.

+The League politicians enacted a significant portion of its previous election platform.
 It established state-run agricultural enterprises such as the North Dakota Mill and Elevator, the Bank of North Dakota, and a state-owned railroad.
 The legislature also passed a statewide graduated income tax, which distinguished between earned and unearned income, authorized a state hail insurance fund, and established a workmen's compensation fund that assessed employers.
 The NPL also set up a Home Building Association, to aid people in financing and building houses.

 During World War I, Townley demanded the "conscription of wealth", blaming "big-bellied, red-necked plutocrats" for the war.
 He and fellow party leader William Lemke received support for the League from isolationist German-Americans.

-However, the NPL's initial success was short-lived, as a drop in commodity prices at the close of the war, together with a drought, caused an agricultural depression.
+However, the NPL's success was short-lived, as a drop in commodity prices at the close of the war, together with a drought, caused an agricultural depression.